 Separately, the UAF confirmed in a 29 August Telegram post that fighter pilot Lieutenant Colonel Oleksii Mes was killed on 26 August “while repelling a Russian massive, combined missile and air strike”.

 “Oleksii saved Ukrainians from deadly Russian missiles… unfortunately, at the cost of his own life,” the UAF says.
-The service claims he destroyed three cruise missiles and a one-way unmanned aerial vehicle during his final sortie.
+The service claims he destroyed three cruise missiles and a one-way unmanned aerial vehicle (UAV) during his final sortie.

 The notice from the UAF does not offer any specific details about how the events transpired.
 Mes was posthumously promoted to the rank of Colonel.

-Ukrainian president Volodymyr Zelensky earlier in the week confirmed that F-16s were used in repelling the Russian air attack on 26 August.
+Ukrainian President Volodymyr Zelensky earlier in the week confirmed that F-16s were used in repelling the Russian air attack on 26 August.
 Russia has fired waves of missiles and drones against Ukraine in recent days, as Kyiv’s forces continue to hold Russian territory in the border region of Kursk.

 The UAF claims to have identified 236 individual weapons systems during the 26 August attack, including 109 Iranian-supplied Shahed-131/136 UAVs and 127 guided missiles.
-Amongst the precision munitions were 10 of Russia’s newest Kh-69 air-launched cruise missiles, which Kyiv says were deployed by Sukhoi Su-34 strike fighters and Su-57 low-observable fighters operating from Russian airspace.
+Among the precision munitions were 10 of Russia’s newest Kh-69 air-launched cruise missiles, which Kyiv says were deployed by Sukhoi Su-34 strike fighters and Su-57 low-observable fighters operating from Russian airspace.

 “All available weapons and equipment were involved in repelling the air attack,” the UAF says, specifically noting aviation, anti-aircraft missile forces and electronic warfare units.

-Dozens of Russian weapons were also launched in subsequent bombardments on 27 August and 29 August.
+Dozens of Russian weapons were also launched in subsequent bombardments on 27 and 29 August.